User Guide

 Time interval in minutes.
 Suggested value: 30.
 Default value: 30.

 TroubleTickets are expected to be rare.
-It is possible, however, that TroubleTickets could be generated in large numbers in a short period of time.
+It's possible, however, that TroubleTickets could be generated in large numbers in a short period of time.
 For example, if the database connection is lost, then a trouble ticket is generated with almost every request.
 This parameter is used to throttle down the sending of such emails.

 PoorPerformanceThreshold